naveen1332004/fashion-recommender-system/README.md

 # fashion-recommender-system
+fashion recommender system methodology description Fashion recommender systems (FRS) use a variety of methodologies to provide personalized recommendations to users.
+These systems often combine techniques from content-based filtering, collaborative filtering, and context-aware approaches.
+Content-based filtering involves recommending items similar to those a user has liked in the past, while collaborative filtering suggests items based on the preferences of similar users.
+Context-aware approaches incorporate additional information such as user location, time of day, and weather conditions to refine recommendations.

+Recent advancements in FRS have seen the integration of deep learning techniques, particularly convolutional neural networks (CNNs) and recurrent neural networks (RNNs), to process visual and textual data.
+These models are used to extract features from fashion images and text descriptions, which are then used to generate recommendations.
+For example, a system might take an input image of a fashion item and use CNNs to classify and extract features from the image, which are then used to find similar items in a database (2).
-fashion recommender system methodology description Screenshot 2025-01-02 164248.png
+Screenshot 2025-01-02 164248.png
 # import numpy as np
 # import pickle as pkl